Quadrivium4/Javascript-Tricks/README.md

-# Acces to the DOM easly like jQuery
+# Acces to the DOM easily like jQuery

-Simply copy the functions from srcipt.js file and copy them in your  .js file
+Simply copy the functions from script.js file and copy them in your  .js file

 now you can access to DOM elements by writing:
 ```js